The Teachings of Buddha – Buddhism

 The noble eightfold path consists of eight practices that Buddhists follow.
 This helps achieve emotional solidarity with one’s self and a striving for the best way to approach life.

 - Good Resolve

 - Motivated Speech

 - Motivational Effort

 - Proper Mindfulness

-- Fair Samadhi (Samadhi refers to the highest level of mental concentration that humans can achieve while it exists in a physical body)
+- Fair Samadhi (Samadhi refers to the highest level of mental concentration that humans can achieve while it exists in a physical body).

-The focus of Buddhism is on correcting the faulty ways we have of looking at life that leads to suffering and anxiety.
+The focus of Buddhism is on correcting the faulty ways we have of looking at life that lead to suffering and anxiety.
 It involves looking into one’s own self and fixing the things we can to make the issues of life flow more smoothly.